 - Learn more about what to eat with our Iceland food guide.

-January is often Iceland’s coldest month, although you might be surprised by how mild temperatures actually are.
-The average high in the south is 3°C (38°F) and the average low is -2°C (29°F).
+January is often Iceland’s coldest month, although you might be surprised by how mild the temperatures actually are.
+The average high in the south is 3°C (38°F), and the average low is -2°C (29°F).
 Knock a degree or two off for the north of Iceland.

-The wind chill factor can make it feel much colder than the thermometer suggests though.
-With that in mind, make sure you pack a warm winter coat, extra layers, and gloves, scarf and wooly hat.
+The wind chill factor can make it feel much colder than the thermometer suggests, though.
+With that in mind, make sure you pack a warm winter coat, extra layers, gloves, a scarf, and a woolly hat.

-And don’t bother with umbrellas or baseball caps, you probably won’t be able to hold onto them long in the wind!
+Don’t bother with umbrellas or baseball caps; you probably won’t be able to hold onto them long in the wind!

 There’s also a good chance of snow in January, especially outside of Reykjavík.
 Across the whole month, average snowfall is around 20 cm (8 in).

-As January is one of the highest snowfall months in Iceland, driving can be a bit trickier (no thanks to the famous winter wind either).
-That said, trunk roads are cleared regularly and in cities most major roads will be snow-free.
+As January is a month of significant snowfall, driving conditions can be trickier, especially with Iceland’s famous winter winds.
+That said, trunk roads are cleared regularly.
+In cities, most major roads will be snow-free.

 As conditions can change rapidly, it pays to be flexible with your plans.
-It’s a good idea to stick to shorter day trips, such as the Golden Circle or south coast, rather than attempting to do the whole Ring Road.
+Shorter day trips, such as the Golden Circle or South Coast, are advised.

 So whilst driving in January in Iceland is doable, we wouldn’t recommend it if you’re not a confident winter driver.
-You could still enjoy a city break in Reykjavík with day trips by bus if you’d prefer to skip the driving.
+Alternatively, enjoy a city break in Reykjavík with day trips by bus if you’d prefer to skip the driving.

 By the time January comes around, the days are already getting noticeably longer.
-You can expect around 4½–7 hours of daylight, depending on when exactly in the month you plan to travel.
+Daylight hours in Iceland in January range approximately 4.5 to 7 hours, increasing throughout the month.

 At the start of January, the sun rises at around 11:20 a.m. and sets by around 3:45 p.m.
 By the end of the month, the sun appears as early as 10:10 a.m. and goes down at approximately 5:10 p.m.